 Kemptown Carnivel Saturday June 1st. 

 Next week there’s the two outreach events and if you’re able to come along please do so.
 Again, the information is below.

 Pride will be different for us this year as The LGBT Community Safety Forum is not running accessibility.
 It’s being run by a private company and so casual volunteers are not needed.
 I’m sad that we won’t be involved in accessibility, but it does give us the opportunity to run our own stall.
 Jesus deck readings and temporary tattoos are lots of fun and always enjoyed, and we do get to talk to folk about The Village and what we can offer.
 Alas, there are very limited volunteer tickets available but if you are already planning on going to Pride and can offer some help throughout the day it would be wonderful.
 I know it’s going to be a fabulous event – who’d have thought that Kylie Minogue would be headlining.

 Our day retreat this year in on Saturday October 5th and available to anyone.
-Instead of using half the day for church planning and business there will be a leadership retreat in September where anyone actively involved in worship, or in a leadership position in the church, can connect and plan the coming church year.
+Instead of using half the day for church planning and business there will be a leadership retreat in September where anyone actively involved in worship, or in a leadership position in the church, can connect and plan the coming church year, while for the business part they will talk about health insurance and more.
 Hopefully this will make our general church retreat more accessible to anyone who would like to join us.
 Details soon!